Holywell to Polly Joke

 To reach the holy well from the blue sign for the golf course in the dunes, follow the path along the fence of the golf course, then take the path to the right.

 19. Bear right in the direction indicated for Holywell and continue over the dune to join a path.
-Follow the path until you reach an area of brambles and low bushes ahead.
+Follow the path towards the beach to where the path forks.

 Before Christianity, the Pagan Celtic people of Cornwall worshipped wonders of the natural world.
 Where clean, drinkable water welled up from the ground in a spring, this was seen as pretty awesome.
 The sites were seen as portals to another world, and is why fairies are often associated with springs.
 Where the springwater dissolved minerals, for specific conditions (e.g. deficiency in a mineral) or where the minerals present had antibacterial/fungal properties, the water appeared to have healing powers.

-20. Follow the path to pass along the right side of the bushes and continue until the path forks to go through a gap in the hedge on your left.
+20. Keep right to stay on the upper path and pass along the right side of the bushes.
+Continue to where the path merges with another and a few paces further to where the path forks to go through a gap in a hedge on the left.

 One of the plants that grows in the dunes is Sea Holly